AXIHIXA/Memo/notes/cpp/cpp_primer_notes.md

           {
               friend void f()
               {
-                  // friend functions can be defined in the class,
+                  // friend functions can be defined in the class
-                  // this declaration does not come with visibility, even though this is already a definition
+                  // this declaration provides NO visibility to regular name lookup, even though this is already a defination
-                  // to use this function, another declaration at namespace scope is REQUIRED }
+                  // to use this function, another declaration is REQUIRED }

               friend X operator+(const X & x1, const X & x2)
               {
-                  // this declaration does not come with visibility, even though this is already a definition
-                  // but can be found via ADL
-                  return {x1.v + x2.v};
+                  // this declaration also provides NO visibility to regular name lookup, but can be found via ADL return {x1.v + x2.v};
               }